ArmaghanSarvar/BIOF501-Project/README.md

 snakemake --cores 4
 ```

+### Input Files
+The input should be a set of Linked-Reads (single fastq file) and an assembled contig (fasta file).
+You can define the location of the input files in `config.yaml`.
+If the files are hosted remotely, the download link should be provided in `config.yaml`.
+We also support automatical decompression for files that are compressed in the gzip format.

+### Intermediate Files
+The pipeline create some intermediate files in the directory of the dataset, and the "data" directory.
+These files are created using `bwa`, `samtools`, and `tigmint` tools, and include the index for the assembled contig, the alignments, and the molecule extents.

+### Output File
+The output of the pipeline is as follows:
+* The separated molecule extents of the original assembled contig stored as *"output/separated_contigs.fa.bed"*
+* The cut assembled contig as a FastA file stores as *"output/separated_contigs.fa"*
+* The visualization of the molecule extents stored as "output/separated_molecules.png"

 ### Results

 ### References
 [1] Coombe, Lauren, et al. "LongStitch: High-quality genome assembly correction and scaffolding using long reads." bioRxiv (2021).